movidius/ncappzoo/apps/realsense_object_distance_detection/README.md

 2. Connect your Intel RealSense depth camera and NCS device.
 3. Type the following command in the terminal: ```make all```

-**Note**: Make sure your Intell RealSense libraries are installed beforehand.
+**Note**: Make sure your Intel RealSense libraries are installed beforehand.

 ## Running the Example